 - Q What causes pituitary hormone deficiency?

-- Q What role does the pituitary gland play in endocrine system diseases?
+- Q What are the endocrine glands?